 Back about a year ago, my friend, Mandy, called me after she spied a settee set out for trash.
 I gave it a brand new look you can read about in this makeover reveal (it’s a good one!).
 What she didn’t tell me was that there was a whole bunch of goodness along with it!
 This is what else I snagged.

 *post contains affiliate links so you can find the products I love to use too! (see full disclosure)

-Bed post turnings, 4 x 4’s, a set of Queen Anne legs, a surveyors tripod, lampshade, and a one-legged wonder footstool that I also made over HERE.
+Bed post turnings became new in this post, 4 x 4’s, a set of Queen Anne legs, a surveyors tripod, lampshade, and a one-legged wonder footstool that I also made over HERE.
 For now, my focus is on that surveyor’s goodness because I have had it on my brain to turn it into a tripod floor lamp and lamp it shall be. woot!

 First, I had to figure out how to get all those legs to stay together.
 I know the original design had a sort of “T” shape to hold them together.
 While I could have cut one, I wanted a simpler effect for various reasons.
 So instead I grabbed some of the dowel I keep in my stash and got to work.

 My husband bought me this cool angle finder tool for Christmas that helps me figure out inside and outside angles.
 I needed 3 sections and this thing helped me immensely.
 Remember my motto?
 “Tools over Jewels“.

 I also used it to figure the angles between the dowel and the tripod leg.
 I cut wedges to keep them supported and attached with wood glue, brads, and screws.
 Once I got the angles figured, it was just a matter of putting it all together.